Woman Warns Against Swimming With Contacts In After Nearly Losing Her Eye

 It can be tempting to fall asleep, take a shower, or jump into the pool with contacts in.
 Many people consider doing this to be no big deal, especially if they are only doing it once in awhile.
-However, they might not realize the incredibly serious health risks they face when they don’t take the extra couple minutes it requires to remove their lenses.
-This is something that Stacey Peoples of Denver, Colorado had to learn the hard way.
+However, they might not realize the incredibly serious health risks they face when they don’t take the extra couple of minutes it requires to remove their lenses.
+This is something that Stacey Peoples of Denver, Colorado, had to learn the hard way.
 Now she wants to ensure that no one else makes the same mistake she did, according to Today.

 Peoples is a former educator who experienced life changing consequences after going swimming one time with her contact lenses in.
-She had no idea that one simple mistake would affect the way she lived her day to day life forever.
+She had no idea that one simple mistake would affect the way she lived her day-to-day life forever.
 When she went swimming without removing her contacts, she sustained an infection from a type of parasite known as acanthamoeba.
 It’s rare, but extremely dangerous.

-In the weeks following, one of Peoples’ eyes became red, swollen and itchy.
-At first doctors thought it was pink eye.
-However, after several weeks had passed and her condition had still not improved, they changed her diagnosis several times.
+In the weeks that followed, one of Peoples’ eyes became red, swollen, and itchy.
+At first, doctors thought it was pink eye.
+However, after several weeks had passed, and her condition had still not improved, they changed her diagnosis several times.
 At first they thought she was allergic to eye drops and later suspected that she had a scratch on her cornea.

 Several months later, Peoples was completely blind in the infected eye.
 She was officially diagnosed with Acanthamoeba keratitis, an infection of the cornea caused by the parasite she’d come into contact with.
 In addition to the fear of not being able to see normally, Peoples was also dealing with excruciating agony from the infection.
 In an emotional interview, she recalled the pain she experienced.